ayman-93/ticTacToe/README.md

 ## The Logic Of The Game

-I use for loops and arrays to find the right pattrin of wins.
+I use for loops and arrays to find the right pattern of wins.

-I defiend all the possible pattrins of win in an array like this:
+I defiend all the possible patterns of win in an array like this:

 ```
 let winPattrens = [